Accessibility Standards for Customer Service

 By TTY: 1.866.411.4211

-By Email: firstname.lastname@example.org OR download a complaint form
+By Email: firstname.lastname@example.org OR fill out a complaint form online

 Comments or complaints about how the Ontario Ombudsman receives feedback about its provision of services to persons with disabilities may also be made using the same contact information.